Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-05-30

 I added a Controller class (as on the website), and modified it so that pressing the space bar swings both Flippers.
 I made it so that pressing the space bar once for any amount of time results in the Flippers doing a full swing by determining each frame if the Flippers are passed their initial angle.

+### 2023-05-31

+I made it so that Flippers swing all the way no matter the swingSpeed and changed the swing method so that they came back to resting position after swinging upwards.
+I then modified Flipper so that (inward) angles below the horizontal are negative and the angles above positive.
+I also added acceleration to the Flippers to make their swings look more realistic.